Port Washington Watershed Biodiversity Coalition

 Our Vision

-A resilient Port Washington Watershed where biodiversity thrives, and science, education, and community stewardship work together to support long-term ecological and human well-being.
+A resilient Port Washington Watershed where biodiversity thrives, and science, education, and community stewardship work together to sustain long-term ecological health and human well-being.

 Our Mission

-To conserve biodiversity across the Port Washington Watershed by protecting, restoring, connecting, and enhancing habitats; advancing science-based conservation through biodiversity assessments and natural resource inventories; and translating research into action through education, stewardship, and citizen science—guided by PWWBC’s Science Advisory Committee.
+To conserve biodiversity across the Port Washington Watershed by protecting, restoring, and connecting habitats; advancing biodiversity assessments and natural resource inventories; and translating scientific research into conservation action through stewardship, citizen science, and education.

 By the Numbers